jerostax/Node-React_Emaily_App/README.md

 ```

 note: the argument "next" is a callback fx that we call when our middleware is complete.
-Here we say that if the user isn't logged in the send back the response with the of status 401 which means forbidden, and if he's logged in the go to the "next()" middleware.
+Here we say that if the user isn't logged in then send back the response with the of status 401 which means forbidden, and if he's logged in then go to the "next()" middleware.

 - Now we need to wire up this middleware to the route handler billingRoutes "/api/stripe" like so: